 3) complex installation and management.

-As processing moves off the CPU toward GPUs, teams still find they need to adjust storage systems since the time for loading application data starts to become a strain on the entire application’s performance.
+As processing moves off the CPU toward GPUs, teams still find they need to adjust big data storage systems since the time for loading application data starts to become a strain on the entire application’s performance.
 She reviewed NVIDIA’s work with MAGNUM IO, whose accelerated compute, networking and storage approach can accelerate AI and predictive analytics workloads so users gain faster time to insights and iterate more often on models – key steps to creating more accurate predictions.

 Practical deployment advice.